rolandsz/Slide/README.md

 ## Current project status

+This fork contains build fixes, and it also extends the technical documentation with the location of the client ID.

 This project will be on indefinite hiatus for the foreseeable future, and may not be maintained.
 Updates are not guaranteed.
 See [here](https://github.com/Haptic-Apps/Slide/issues/3449) for details.